-11.2.4 BMT
+11.2.4 Block Management Table (BMT)

-The blocks of a Logical Volume, as defined by the host, are numbered sequentially from the beginning of the volume.
-The Logical Volume block number is termed the absolute block number.
-The block sizes of user data may be small enough that many blocks may be contained in a Logical Track Set or large enough that they occupy many Logical Track Sets.
-The BMT provides the essential information necessary to locate and retrieve entire data blocks.
-The BMT of the User data Logical Track Set type shall be capable of managing the information of 1 to 256 blocks.
-All other Logical Track Set types shall be defined as 1 block.
+The data blocks of a Logical Volume are numbered consecutively, starting with 1.
+The number allocated to each data block is called the Absolute Block Number.
+The data blocks of a Logical Volume are contained either in one Logical Track Set or more than one Logical Track Set.
+The BMT contains the information required for locating and retrieving data blocks.
+The User Logical Track Set shall contain up to 2 048 user data blocks.
+All other Track Sets shall contain a single data block.

-The BMT shall contain 4 words of information for managing each data block in the following order
+The information required for managing each data block is as follows:

-- 1) The absolute block number of the data block in this Logical volume - 2) The starting address of the data block.
-The number of bytes from the beginning of the data field. - 3) The number of bytes of the data block in this Logical Track Set.
+- The Absolute Block Number of the data block in this Logical volume - The starting address of the data block.
+The number of bytes from the beginning of the information field. - The number of bytes of the data block in this Logical Track Set. - A Link bit (L), set to ONE indicating that the data block extends to the next Track Set or set to ZERO when contained in this Track Set. - A Start bit (S), set to ONE indicating that the data block begins in this Track Set or set to ZERO when carried over from the preceding Track Set. - The total number of bytes of the data block.

-This data word contains 2 flag bits

-Bit 31 is defined as the Link bit('L') and shall be set to ONE when the data block extends to the next Track Set, otherwise set to ZERO.

-Bit 30 is defined as the Start bit('S') and shall be set to ONE when the beginning of the data block is in this Track Set, otherwise set to ZERO.

-4) The total number of bytes of the data block.

-The BMT shall be built from the end of the Data field towards the beginning with the 1st data block management information being placed in words 29 252 to 29 255.
+The BMT shall contain information for only those data blocks in the Information field and be constructed from the end of the Information field towards the beginning with the 1st data block management information being placed in words 58 512 to 58 515. (see figure 43)